-• One screening exam every 12 months

-For women who are pregnant, we cover:

-• Up to three screening exams during a pregnancy

-See Covered Medical and Hospital Benefits Chart in the Summary of Benefits
+There is no coinsurance, copayment, or deductible for Medicare-covered preventive HIV screening.

-Home health agency care

-Prior to receiving home health services, a doctor must certify that you need home health services and will order home health services to be provided by a home health agency.
-You must be homebound, which means leaving home is a major effort.

-- Part-time or intermittent skilled nursing and home health aide services (To be covered under the home health care benefit, your skilled nursing and home health aide services combined must total fewer than 8 hours per day and 35 hours per week) - Physical therapy, occupational therapy, and speech therapy - Medical and social services - Medical equipment and supplies

-Prior authorization may be required for home health and is the responsibility of your physician.
+Services that are covered for you What you must pay when you get these services One screening exam every 12 months For women who are pregnant, we cover: Up to three screening exams during a pregnancy Out-of-Network You pay a \$25 copay for Medicare- covered preventive HIV screening.
+Home health agency care In-Network Prior to receiving home health services, a doctor must certify that you need home health services and will order home health services to be provided by a home health agency.
+You must be homebound, which You pay a \$0 copay for home health care.
+Out-of-Network means leaving home is a major effort.
+You pay a 45% coinsurance for home Covered services include, but are not limited to: health care.
+Part-time or intermittent skilled nursing and home health aide services (To be covered under the home health care benefit, your skilled nursing and home health aide services combined must total fewer than 8 hours per day and 35 hours per week) Physical therapy, occupational therapy, and speech therapy Medical and social services Medical equipment and supplies Prior authorization may be required for home health and is the responsibility of your physician.

-See Covered Medical and Hospital Benefits Chart in the Summary of Benefits example, a pump), and supplies (for example, tubing and catheters).